davaya/openc2-jadn/jadn-v2.0.md

 >    including equality and (for some datatypes) order relations on the value space.

-An information model is constructed from datatypes, not classes, because its purpose is to compare literal values for equivalence based on their logical information content, and only datatypes provide the necessary linkage between variables of a specified type and messages that can be validated for content integrity.
+An information model is constructed from datatypes, not classes, because its purpose is to compare literals for equivalence based on their information values, and only datatypes provide the necessary linkage between typed variables and messages that can be compared and validated for content and integrity.

 ## 1.1 Glossary